 Vince Courtney is President of the Commission.
-He is a San Francisco native, has been the Labor Representative/Political Director for Laborers' International Union (LiUNA!)
+A San Francisco native, he's been the Labor Representative/Political Director for Laborers' International Union (LiUNA!)
 Local 261 since 2004.
 He was appointed to the Northern California District Council of Laborers (NCDCL) as Special Assistant to LiUNA!
 Vice-President and NCDCL Business Manager Oscar De La Torre in 2009, and is involved in labor relations/collective bargaining throughout the region.
 In 2010, he was elected to the Executive Committee of the San Francisco Labor Council and was appointed to the Executive Board of the California Alliance for Jobs.
+Vince is also a delegate to the California Labor Federation, the SF Building Trades Council, the CA State Democratic Senatorial Committee (DSCC,) and the Alliance for Jobs & Sustainable Growth.

-President Courtney serves as the Executive Director and Board Member of the Laborers' Community & Training Foundation (LCTF) Board of Directors, developing unique "pre-apprenticeship" career path opportunities for community youth in the construction trades.
+President Courtney serves as the Government Liaison of the Laborers' Community & Training Foundation (LCTF,) developing unique "pre-apprenticeship" career path opportunities for community youth in the construction trades.

 Ann Moller Caen is the Vice President of the Commission.
 She is President of her own company, Moller & Associates, a consulting firm.
 She also serves on the Board of Governors of the San Francisco Symphony, the Board of Trustees of Golden Gate University, as well as the UCSF Foundation.
 She has served on Boards of the San Francisco Convention and Visitors Bureau, the Fisherman's Wharf Merchant's Association, and the San Francisco Museum of Modern Art.
 Caen was also a Director of Pier 39, Siwel, Inc., and Sico Inc. Additionally, she was President of the Nob Hill Capital and Publisher of the San Francisco Visitor News.
 She is also involved with the Audubon Canyon Ranch, the International Hospitality Center, KQED, the California Pacific Medical Center, the San Francisco Junior League, and the Northern California Cancer Center, the San Francisco Junior League, and the Northern California Cancer Center.